 Dean KI, Campus North

-Anna Martling is a Professor of Surgery at Karolinska Institutet and chief physician and colorectal surgeon in Tema Cancer, Karolinska University Hospital, Stockholm.
+Anna Martling is a Professor of Surgery at Karolinska Institutet, Stockholm, Sweden.
 She defended her thesis on rectal cancer in 2003, became a board certified surgeon in 2004 and an associate professor of surgery in 2009.
-In 2014 Martling became full professor at Karolinska Institutet.
-Since 2019 she holds the position as Dean at Karolinska Institutet North.
-Martling has held several positions of trust, including the European Society of ColoProctology (ESCP), the Swedish Cancer Society, the Swedish Research Council, KI's Strategic Cancer Program, the Board of Research at KI, etc. Professor Martling is currently member of the Faculty Board at KI, KI-Region Stockholm's Management Group, Board of CIMED, Board of Research!Sverige and the Board of Radiumhemmetsforskningsfonder.
+In 2014 Martling became full professor of surgery.
+Since 2019 she holds the position as Dean at Karolinska Institutet, Stockholm.

-Anna Martling's research is funded by the Swedish Research Council, the Swedish Cancer Society, Radiumhemmet's research funds, the Swedish Medical Association, KI and the Region Stockholm.
-In 2014, she received the Swedish Research Council's largest grant to date for clinical treatment research of SEK 25 million.
+Anna Martling's research is funded by the Swedish Research Council, the Swedish Cancer Society, Radiumhemmet's research funds, KI and the Region Stockholm.
+In 2014, she received the Swedish Research Council's largest grant to date for clinical treatment research of 25 million Swedish crowns.

 Research group leader of the group Colorectal Surgery